shopware/frontends/.changeset/fair-cows-repeat.md

 "@shopware/api-client": patch
 ---

-- fix: set the correct access token in headers if it has expired
+set authentication header instead of appending, when session has expired and is being refreshed